Ms. Fatasstic Has The Perfect Way To Deal With Fear Of Body Shaming At Reunions

 “I wouldn’t speak for like zillion years if I would be a body-shamer like you.”

 Fear comes from guilt and no one should ever be guilty of who they are.
-So, let go of the fear and worship your body as it’s the only one in the entire universe.
+So, let go of the fear and worship your body.
+It is the only one in the entire universe.